OperationCode/algorithms/README.md

 ## How to Start

-- Fork this repo.
-- Clone the repo to your computer.
+- Fork and clone the repo to your computer.
+- Setup your upstream.
+  - In the terminal, enter the repo and run `git remote add upstream https://github.com/OperationCode/algorithms.git`
 - Run `npm run install` in the repo root.
 - Run `npm run watch` to run the tests in watch-mode.
   - Once `jest` is done initializing, press `p` to filter the tests.
   - Type in the name of your problem set, for example 'Queue'.
   - This will automatically re-run the Queue tests any time you save your changes.

+## How to Update

+- There will be times when the problem sets will be updated.
+In that case, we will announce in the channel for everyone to pull from `upstream`.
+- Enter the terminal, and run `git pull upstream master`.
+- If you have edited the `/solutions` or `/skeletons` folder, you may run into a merge conflict.
+At that point, please reach out to the channel on Slack.

 ## How to Contribute

-- We need mentors in #algorithms-curriculum channel.
+- We need mentors in #basic-algorithms channel.
   - Because the problem descriptions are poorly written at the moment, we will need to walk the students on Slack.
 Also, some may have deeper questions about the material, and we can all learn together by providing mentorship.
 - We need help writing a walkthrough for each problem set.
   - Currently, the problemss only provide a brief description.
 A detailed walkthrough is needed for the first several problems in order to help people adjust to the system.